What can we do for you?

 What therapies do we use to treat Headache & Jaw Pain?

-Our TMJ specialists use Physiotherapy to treat Jaw Pain.
+Our TMJ specialists use Physiotherapy and Osteopathic Techniques to treat Jaw Pain.
 Your therapist will use gentle techniques that will improve the movement in your jaw, reduce any swelling that you may have, and get rid of the pain and tenderness you feel around your ear and cheek.This form of treatment is often used in close collaboration with your dentist.

 If you are suffering from jaw pain or headaches as reaction to stress, you may like to also consider Counselling Sessions